 The Houston Bike Plan was adopted by City Council on March 22, 2017.
-The City is in the process of identifying next steps to prioritize and implement the recommendations of the Plan.
+Click here to see our accomplishments in Year 1!

 Vision — By 2027, the City of Houston will be a Safer, More Accessible, Gold Level Bike-Friendly City